 Ask yourself: Am I resisting this commitment?
 Failing to show up in our daily activities and commitments often reveals that our choice was not made freely and/or we are not in full agreement with what we've committed to.

-My observations: When in compliance, I did not give my best efforts, and most often I withheld my greatest assets and talents—trying to maintain power.
+My observations: When I consented (but didn't really agree), I did not give my best efforts, and most often I withheld my greatest assets and talents—trying to maintain power.
 When I was in full agreement with the decision or commitment, I gave wholeheartedly.

 Ask yourself: Am I withholding my best?
-When we sense ourselves holding back, it may indicate that we are complying and/or not fully committed.
+When we sense ourselves holding back, it may indicate compromise and/or that we're not fully committed.

 My observations: Blame was a common theme whenever I complied.
 But when I followed my heart, I wasn't looking for people to blame.

 Ask yourself: Am I blaming other people?
 Blaming can often be a sign that we said yes when we wanted to say no. When our decisions and actions are aligned with our truth and core values, blame is usually not an issue.

 My observations: Whenever I surrendered my will to someone else through compliance, I felt I wasn't accountable for my actions in the same way as if I had made my choice freely.
 I had a sense of not being responsible for outcomes because I could blame others, right?
 I wanted to say no, but they "made" me say yes.

 Ask yourself: Am I feeling a lack of accountability for quality, communication, decisions, or outcomes?
 When we act freely on our decisions and they are aligned with our values and personal well-being, we take full responsibility for the quality of our work and relationships while accepting accountability for our mistakes.
 Personal responsibility increases with ownership.
 Personal accountability increases when you set healthy boundaries.